-The Book of Proverbs is a collection of eight sections designed to impart wisdom, especially to young people.
+The Book of Proverbs is a collection of eight collections of short sayings designed to produce wisdom, especially for youth.
 The collection begins with its purpose (1:1-7), though this probably only originally introduced the first section by Solomon (1:8-9:18).
 Another Solomonic section follows, using antithetical and indicative two-line proverbs (10:1-22:16), followed by longer sayings of the wise men (22:17-24:34) and the final section of Solomon's proverbs-this section collected by Hezekiah's men 250 years after Solomon (Prov 25-29).
-The book concludes with three short sections by Agur (Prov 30), Lemuel (31:1-9), and an anonymous acrostic poem depicting the noble wife (31:10-31).
+The book concludes with three short sections by Agur (Prov 30), Lemuel (31:1-9) and an anonymous acrostic poem depicting the noble wife (31:10-31).
 The purpose of all of these sections in 1:1-7 is to give the value and path of wisdom so readers will obey God in every area of life.